Race starts at 9 am for all distances on Saturday August 12

 When you cross Hwy 124 (before halfway, but after the majority of the climbs on all courses) you may have to wait 20 seconds.
 Be patient!
 There is still plenty of time to get back any time lost, and if you are riding to win, factor that into your strategy.
 (Plus, you can’t win if you’re splattered on some truck’s grill.)

 What goes up must come down!
-Remember, there can be cars and motorbikes coming up the hill, and there is some fresh gravel with some SUH-WEEEET braking bumps on at least one of the downhills (at 43k on the 100-mile course).
+Remember, there can be cars and motorbikes coming up the hill, and there is some fresh gravel with some SUH-WEEEET braking bumps on at least one of the downhills out there.
+With all the rain this summer the smaller finer gravel and dirt has been washed away leaving bigger stones so the hills (up and down) are a little choppier this year.

 Keep your head up and ride within your limits at ALL TIMES.
 (You will lose a lot of time if you are standing at the side of the road picking gravel out of your arms.)